History of rail transport in Italy: From 1980s onwards

 In 2000 FS became a holding company which controls various companies, among which is Trenitalia, a limited society.
 The various services were divided into three different companies for long range (FS Divisione Passeggeri), local range (FS Regionale) and freight (FS Cargo), while numerous other sub-companies were also created.
 Property of the railway was assigned to RFI (Rete Ferroviaria Italiana) from 2001 (an FS company as well).

 Today railways in Italy continue to experience the difficulties and incongruities inherited from past times.
-Modern high-speed lines, trains and locomotives (E402) are paired by others, especially in southern Italy, in which the transportation speed is still comparable to that of the early 19th century.
+Modern high-speed lines, trains and locomotives (E402) are paired by others, especially in southern Italy, in which the transportation speed is very slow.
 The freight sector has only recently showed signs of recovery from the long-term depressed state it has lived in through the 20th century.
 Commuter services are often causes of polemics due to poor services; in several cases necessary lines survive only through support of local authorities.

-The liberalization of the market has brought the appearance of only a small number of other companies.